 As we all know Steam is within the process of constructing a handful of small but significant changes to its Steam user review system whilst trying to perfect the accuracy of the review score each individual product has.
-In September, they implemented some tweaks that redesigned the client and the reasoning behind every review, furthermore the more endowed a customer is money wise, the higher the score that reflects its relevance.
+In September, Valve implemented some tweaks that redesigned the Steam client (app) and the reasoning behind every review, furthermore the more endowed a customer is money wise, the higher the score that reflects its relevance.

-The system has been implemented recently, so it is going to take a few more days until the new update has utterly re-evaluate the scores, so the current scores are going to be constantly changing until the system has decided on its actual overall review score.
+The system has been implemented recently, so it is going to take a few more days until the new update has utterly re-evaluated the scores, so the current scores are going to be constantly changing until the system has decided on its actual overall review score.

 This solely affects pay to play games, so free to play games are going to keep their current rates unchanged.
 Meanwhile, Steam is going to monitor every change and gather every possible feedback, good or bad to improve itself.